|2019 to Date||Director of Community Deliberation Network|

 2005 to 2010 PhD, Cambridge University, Department of Chemistry

 Working with Dr Paul Barker, my thesis was entitled “Towards Control of the Morphology of Amyloid Fibres“.
 I explored the possibility of dynamically adjusting morphology in amyloid fibres by modifying the conformation of electron transport proteins that were integrated into the fibre structure.
 I also used STM to probe the electrical properties of amyloid fibres to see if we could detect the electro transport centers and I began the coarse grain simulation leading to the discovery of a design principle for amyloid.
 I acquired skills in protein engineering and characterisation of soft matter using AFM, TEM, STM and UV-Vis spectroscopy.

 2004 to 2005 MPhil in Micro and Nanotechnology with Enterprise, Department of Materials, Cambridge University,

 I achieved a distinction in a taught masters program exploring the foundations of nanotechnology as well as attending courses in basic entrepreurial training including finance, marketing and biotechnology modules.
 My dissertation was entitled “Commercial Applicability of Nanoparticles in Battery Systems”.

 1995 to 1999 MPhys, Mathematical Physics, Edinburgh University.

 A comprehensive grounding in mathematical methods of theoretical physics with specialisations in particle theory in my final year.
 My final year project was entitled “Coupling Constant Unifcation in Grand Unified Field Theory“.
 2:1.

-2010 to 2015 Principal trainer for Chemistry Department scanning probe microscope.
+2010 to 2015 Training manager of Department scanning probe microscope.

 2010 to 2015 Manufacturing Engineering Tripos II, Can iPods Grow on Trees?